-A study, published in the Journal Emotion, discovered those who report experiencing more positive emotions have lower levels of inflammation.
+Research published in the journal Emotion, discovered those who report experiencing more positive emotions have lower levels of inflammation.

 The study included 175 participants between the ages of 40 and 65, who keep a log of their emotions for 30 days.
 They were asked to report on moments they felt emotions such as excited, proud, cheerful, as well as irritable, sluggish or upset.
 Six months after the study, the participants had their blood samples taken and were tested for markers of inflammation.

 The results was pretty astonishing: Those who experienced a diverse range of positive emotions (not just happiness, but a diverse range of feelings) such as interested, determined, amused, inspired, proud, strong, happy, relaxed, at ease and calm, had significantly lower levels of inflammation than those who experienced more negative emotions.
 This was even true after researchers accounted for the participant’s body mass index and other medical conditions.